 This approach fosters many of the characteristics of successful mentorship, as described in Strauss et al. Acad Med.
 2013 Jan; 88(1): 82–89.

 - Mutual respect

 - Clear expectations/explanations

 - Personal connection

 - Shared values

 We piloted these concepts in a project-based initiative launched in 2017.
-GIM faculty were invited to write chapters in a handbook of 10 Minute Chalk-Talks: Teaching Scripts in Internal Medicine.
-Handbook editors (Somnath Mookherjee, Lauren Beste, Jared Klein, and Jennifer Wright) connected authors and mentorship dyads and encouraged a mentoring relationship.
+DGIM faculty were invited to write chapters in Chalk Talks in Internal Medicine: Scripts for Clinical Teaching.
+Handbook editors (Somnath Mookherjee, Lauren Beste, Jared Klein, and Jennifer Wright) ninety-six DGIM faculty as paired authors for each teaching script and encouraged the formation of mentorship dyads.
 Read a one-page guideline for project-based mentorship.
-As of May 2020, the book itself is currently in press.
+The book was published November 2020 and is available at Springer, Amazon, and other retailers.